learn-co-curriculum/react-hooks-import-export/README.md

 ```

 We can then use `import` to make use of that function elsewhere. `Export default` allows us to name the exported code whatever we want when importing it.
 For example, `import nameThisAnything from './HagridsHouse.js'` will provide us with the same code as `import whoseHouse from './HagridsHouse.js'`-- this is called aliasing!

+Also, take a look at the first line of code in this file: `import React from 'react'`.
+Here, we are referencing the React library's default export.
+The React library is located inside of the `node_modules` folder, a specific folder in node/react projects that holds packages of third-party code.

 ```js
 // src/Hogwarts.js